-Respiratory, Thoracic and Mediastinal Disorders: dyspnea, respiratory depression, hypoxia
+Respiratory, Thoracic, and Mediastinal Disorders: dyspnea, respiratory depression, hypoxia

 Skin and Subcutaneous Tissue Disorders: nonspecific injection site reactions, sweating

-Vascular Disorders: hypertension, hypotension, hot flushes or flushing.
+Vascular Disorders: hypertension, hypotension, hot flushes, or flushing

-In another study, 36 patients with acute stroke received a loading dose of 4 mg/kg (10 mg/m2/min) of naloxone hydrochloride followed immediately by 2 mg/kg/hr for 24 hours.
+In another study, 36 patients with acute stroke received a loading dose of 4 mg/kg (10 mg/m2/min) of naloxone hydrochloride injection followed immediately by 2 mg/kg/hr for 24 hours.
 Twenty-three patients experienced adverse events associated with naloxone use, and naloxone was discontinued in seven patients because of adverse effects.
 The most serious adverse events were: seizures (2 patients), severe hypertension (1), and hypotension and/or bradycardia (3).

 At doses of 2 mg/kg in normal subjects, cognitive impairment and behavioral symptoms, including irritability, anxiety, tension, suspiciousness, sadness, difficulty concentrating, and lack of appetite have been reported.

-Patients who experience a naloxone hydrochloride overdose should be treated symptomatically in a closely supervised environment.
+Patients who experience a naloxone overdose should be treated symptomatically in a closely supervised environment.
 Physicians should contact a poison control center for the most up-to-date patient management information.

-Since the duration of action of some opioids may exceed that of naloxone, the patient should be kept under continued surveillance.
+Since the duration of action of some opioids may exceed that of naloxone the patient should be kept under continued surveillance.
 Repeated doses of naloxone should be administered, as necessary.

 Naloxone hydrochloride injection should not be mixed with preparations containing bisulfite, metabisulfite, long-chain or high molecular weight anions, or any solution having an alkaline pH.
 No drug or chemical agent should be added to naloxone hydrochloride injection unless its effect on the chemical and physical stability of the solution has first been established.